 How can we make it easy for people to go camping more often?

-This was an individual, class project focused on executing a 2-week design process while applying fundamental UX skills.
-My assignment was to produce an interactive prototype of a concept web application for REI, which includes e-commerce.
+This was an individual, student project focused on executing a 2-week design process while applying fundamental UX skills.
+My assignment was to produce an interactive prototype of a web application for REI which includes e-commerce.
 The Client Brief required these features:

-- Allow users to discover and book other outdoor activities to take part in while camping.
+• Enable users to discover and book other outdoor activities to take part in while camping

-- Allow users to purchase REI products directly from this new website.
+• Encourage users to purchase REI products directly from this new website

 I created a prototype for a web app that would allow multiple people to plan and book camping trips with each other, reserve activities, share a group packing list, and buy camping gear directly from REI.
 There is currently nothing else like this available through travel planning or outdoor retail websites.